bhuvanarajamani/thecodebee/_posts/2017-02-11-fake-api-for-angular-2+-during-development-using-angularcli.md

   }
 {% endhighlight %}

+Lets present the data in a simple table.
 Here is the content that goes in the `app.component.html`.

 {% highlight html %}
   <h1>Book data from the Fake REST API</h1>